yashovardhan99/TimeIt/README.md

 ## Features
 * Easy to use stopwatch library
-* No need to use seperate threads.
+* No need to use separate threads.
 Multithreading is handled by the library itself
 * Supports pause/resume and split methods.
 * Supports an `OnTickListener` to listen for updates in clock.
 * Set the TextView directly with TimeIt (Automatically formats the time).